 While Chinese companies’ foreign investments have increased rapidly as of late, China issued a policy about Chinese foreign investments on August 4, 2017.
 It listed the encouraged, restricted and prohibited target categories.
 A few of the six encouraged categories include: foreign investments that a Chinese company has strengths in production capacity, equipment and technology; high-tech intellectual property and energy companies.

 Overall, CFIUS’s rejection ratio of foreign investments is still relatively low.
 According to CFIUS’s data, it had rejected only five of the 172 deals that were filed for review – lower than 3 percent.
 The ratio in 2015 was 2 percent and a little higher than 1 percent in 2014.
 In conclusion, Chinese investors should not entirely abandon acquisitions of U.S. high-tech or energy companies.
-The key is to conduct a thorough investigation about the target company, its technology, intellectual property, productivity, market share, whether it provides goods and/or services to the U.S. government, whether the company is located near U.S. military base and so on.
+The key is to conduct a thorough investigation about the target company, its technology, intellectual property, productivity, market share, whether it provides goods and/or services to the U.S. government, whether the company is located near U.S. military base, whether the deal involves cyber security or personal data and so on.
 Investors also need to understand the scope and rules of national security concerns, and then choose the appropriate target and complete the acquisition.

-If you have any question, feel free to contact Jeffrey Li of Garvey Schubert Barer at firstname.lastname@example.org or at 202.298.1735.
+If you have any questions, feel free to contact Jeffrey Li of Garvey Schubert Barer at firstname.lastname@example.org or at 202.298.1735.

 Jeffrey has extensive experience assisting companies in their capital-raising activities, including public offerings of equity and debt securities, private placements and registered direct offerings.
 He regularly counsels ...

 Paul Hoff advises foreign governments, as well as foreign and domestic companies, on U.S. trade laws, export control laws, fisheries laws, and antitrust law.
 He also provides advice to U.S. companies on legislative and regulatory ...